apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 The parent queue which has been enabled for auto leaf queue creation, supports the configuration of template parameters for automatic configuration of the auto-created leaf queues.
 The auto-created queues support all the leaf queue configuration parameters.
-There is one caveat to the QueueACLs: at auto queue creation the Queue ACLs in the leaf queue templates are not in effect yet, the parent's QueueACLs determines whether the queue can be created by the user.
-When the auto-created leaf queue already exists then the QueueACLs in the leaf queue template also applies.
+There is one caveat to the QueueACLs: at the time of queue auto creation the Queue ACLs in the leaf queue templates are not in effect yet, hence the parent's QueueACLs control the queue creation at application submission.
+When the auto-created leaf queue already exists then the QueueACLs in the leaf queue template are also evaluated.

 | Property | Description |
 |:---- |:---- |